What are disbursement conveyancing fees?

 Leasehold fees

-If you’re buying a leasehold property, you’ll usually need to cover additional costs as the process is quite complex.
-For instance, your conveyancer might need a Deed of Covenant, a legal agreement between you and the landowner which sets obligations such as carrying out repair work.
+If you’re buying a leasehold property, you’ll usually need to cover additional costs as the process can be quite complex.
+For instance, your conveyancer might need a Deed of Covenant, a legal agreement between you and the landowner which sets out obligations such as carrying out repair work.
 The extra costs range from £100 to £1,000, depending on the property.

 If you’re selling a leasehold property, you’ll have to cover extra costs for any additional information required from the landlord or management company.
 This can cost from £100 to over £500.